yoriiis/step-manager/README.md

 JSON datas for all steps.

-If steps are build with dynamic contents from an API for example, the manager expose the `datas` fields inside steps with `this.options.datas`.
+If steps are build with dynamic contents from an API for example, the manager expose the `datas` fields inside steps with `this.options.datas`, from the `render` function.

 See SWAPI example in the `./examples/` directory for the full implementation.